DistributedCollective/zero/README.md

 ZERO holders may `stake` and `unstake` their ZERO in the `ZEROStaking.sol` contract.

-When a fee event occurs, the fee in ZUSD or ETH is sent to the staking contract, and a reward-per-unit-staked sum (`F_ETH`, or `F_ZUSD`) is incremented.
+When a fee event occurs, the fee in ZUSD or rBTC is sent to the staking contract, and a reward-per-unit-staked sum (`F_rBTC`, or `F_ZUSD`) is incremented.
 A ZERO stake earns a share of the fee equal to its share of the total ZERO staked, at the instant the fee occurred.

 This staking formula and implementation follows the basic [“Batog” pull-based reward distribution](http://batog.info/papers/scalable-reward-distribution.pdf).